mike-babb/finding_anagrams/README.md

 Where applicable, there are Jupyter Notebooks and python scripts that demonstrate the same process flow.
 The notebooks are more interactive while the python scripts can be run from the command line.
 In general, the notebooks and scripts start out less complex and become more complex.
 For example, part_01 features more interactivity (calls to `print` and `pd.DataFrame.head()`) and descriptions of operations and objects(dictionaries and matrices, for example) than part_03.
 Each part builds upon the previous part(s).

 ## SETUP
 0. _run_constants.py - Input and output file names and paths.
 All subsequent scripts reference the paths defined in this file.
-Paths and names only need to be set on
+Paths and names only need to be set once, in this file.
 1. part_00_file_db_utils.py - Code reuse for parts 1 through 7.
-These are mostly I/O functions and utility functions.
+These are mostly I/O and utility functions.
 2. part_00_process_functions.py - Code reuse for parts 1 through 7.
-These functions peform the data processing and are called

-Several functions are called in multiple scripts.
-Define the function once and import it.
+These functions peform the data processing and are called in subsequent parts.
+The reason for this structure is for code reuse, efficient optimization and debugging, and generally writing less code.
+Effectively, we can efine the function once and import it.

-## EXTRACTd
+## EXTRACT

 0. part_00_process_functions.py
 1. part_01_generate_char_matrix_v1.0.ipynb - load a list of words, perform several calculations and data creation steps, and store the results.